 The location where Alexander Esau and Valentina Suriani were murdered

-Crime Scene Location in The Bronx, New York, United States
+Crime Scene Location in The Bronx, New York

-This is the location where David Berkowitz shot Alexander Esau and Valentina Suriani.
+This is the location where the Son of Sam, David Berkowitz, shot Alexander Esau and Valentina Suriani.

 It is situated outside 1878 Hutchinson River Parkway in the Bronx, New York.

 At around 3 a.m. on April 16th, 1977, Esau (20) and Suriani (18) were sitting in a Mercury Montego on this service road when Berkowitz walked up to the driver's side window and opened fire with his revolver.

 Suriani was shot twice in the head and died almost instantly.
 Esau suffered a critical head injury and succumbed to his wounds two hours later at Jacobi Hospital.